 Bentley's Bentayga is one of the fastest, most luxurious and priciest exclusive large luxury SUVs out there.
 You can even have it with Plug-in power.
 The question is whether all this is a step too far for the British brand.

 While some may be surprised to see Bentley producing a SUV vehicle, those who've kept an eye on the market have had plenty of time to get used to the idea.
 We had our first hint at what would become the Bentayga way back in 2012 with the EXP 9 F prototype.
 Here, elements like as the engine and overall size gave us a good indication of what was to come, though much has changed visually since the first controversial concept was shown.
 Taking on board criticisms from press and potential customers alike, Bentley have made sure they put the 'sport' into their SUV.
-Both the W12 petrol unit and the V8 diesel engines aim to give best-in-class performance, while the styling looks very Bentley-orientated.
+All the available petrol engines aim to give best-in-class performance, while the styling looks very Bentley-orientated.
 Underneath, there's architecture shared with the MK2 model Audi Q7 and the third generation Porsche Cayenne.
 If the Q7 is anything to go by, that bodes very well indeed.

 Being part of the Volkswagen Audi Group, Bentley was provided with the latest 'MLB-Evo' platform that underpins the second generation Audi Q7 and will go under a variety of other VAG SUVs.
 There's plenty of aluminium within the structure, along with some composites and good old fashioned steel too.
 Don't think of this as a bad thing though, Bentley have simply used this as a starting point and thoroughly engineered it for their own purposes.
 At 5.14 meters long, it's bigger than even a long wheelbase Range Rover, although slightly lower to give a sportier feel.
 Step inside and you can really tell why the Bentayga weighs so much despite the high tech chassis.
 Everywhere you look, there's acres of leather and wood covering every surface imaginable, while if something looks like metal, it will be.
 The sweep of the dashboard is said to echo the wings of the Bentley badge and certainly looks very attractive - assuming you've chosen a tasteful colour scheme.
 Infotainment is taken care of by a smart 8" touchscreen system that delivers a class-leading navigation system along with on-board Wi-Fi for mobile devices and a removable 10.2" Bentley Entertainment Tablet for rear seat passengers.